blavejr/OrganiseDesktop/README.md

 The buttons are `Clean`, `Exit`, `Undo`, `Schedule`, `Remove Schedule` and do exactly as they are implied.

-`Clean` - will move the files to the correct folder based on extension.
-If the folder does not exist, it will create one.
+`Clean` - will move the files to the correct folder based on the extension.
+If the folder does not exist, it will create a new one.
-`Exit` - will close out of the program
+`Exit` - will close the program
-`Undo` - undos where the files were placed in the folders when `Clean`  was used
+`Undo` - will undo where the files were placed in the folders when `Clean`  was used
 `Schedule` - schedules when the program will run every day in the users command line/ terminal
 `Remove Schedule` - removes the previously established schedule